jacobtrvl/emco/examples/test-gac/Readme.md

 ## Setup Test Environment

-1. Export environment variables 1) `KUBE_PATH` where the kubeconfig for edge cluster is located and 2) `HOST_IP`: IP address of the cluster where EMCO is installed
+1. Export environment variables 1) `KUBE_PATH` where the kubeconfig for edge cluster is located, 2) `CLUSTER_ISTIO_INGRESS_GATEWAY_ADDRESS` to the Istio ingress address of the edge cluster, and 3) `HOST_IP`: IP address of the cluster where EMCO is installed

 2. Setup script